Expert Advice On Improving Your Home

 • Heat pump: Heat pumps work by transferring hot and cold air between your home and the outdoors.
 These systems don't generate heat or air conditioning themselves, and are more effective in more moderate climates.
 They may not be as effective during Manteca's hot summers.

-• Packaged heating and air: Packaged HVAC systems are a smart choice for smaller homes.
-These systems have a single combined AC and heating, normally located in a basement or attic.
-They're small, energy-efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are more popular in smaller homes.
+Packaged systems consist of a single combined heating and cooling unit, usually located in an attic or basement.
+This unit tends to be compact, efficient, and easy to maintain.

 HVAC Unit TypeCost